aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

         {"files":[{"path":"samples/zlib/ada",licenses":[],"copyrights":[],"packages":[]}]}

-    The header information is also formatted in one line (i.e. The first Line of the file).
+    The header information is also formatted in one line (i.e. The First Line of the file).

     The whole Output file looks like::